mrhenrie6/K1-LinearRailSwap/README.md

 Possible Materials: PETG, PC

 The BOM has markings for all madatory parts for V1.
- *(VIDEO IS CURRENTLY IN THE MAKING AND WILL BE UPLOADED AT THE END OF THE MONTH)
+ *(VIDEO IS ON HOLD RIGHT NOW SINCE I DONT HAVE THE TIME TO MAKE IT AT THE MOMENT)

 WATCH THE VIDEO TO ENSURE A SMOOTH INSTALATION PROCESS!

+FULL LINEAR RAIL CONVERSION LINK ---->>> https://myhub.autodesk360.com/ue2fac820/g/shares/SH512d4QTec90decfa6e4f899bbdefcceff1